jacksonmgrant/Scribe/README.md

 The below instructions are for quick setup.
 I have written scripts that install all dependencies and set up environments, as well as create an alias to run the project with one command.
 If they fail you, the instructions for setting up manually are in the project setup sections of each submodule's readme.
 Be very mindful of which folders you are running commands in.

-**IMPORTANT**: I have not tested the scripts for Mac/Linux.
+Note: I have not tested the scripts for Mac/Linux.
 It is likely these will fail and you will need to manually configure the project.
 I am sorry, please reach out if you need help.

 ### Quick Setup